19hours/sg-statutes/Acts/State Courts Act.md

 [Act 5 of 2014 wef 07/03/2014]

-(2) The oath referred to in subsection (1) may be taken and subscribed before the Chief District Judge or a Judge of the Supreme Court.
+(2) The oath referred to in subsection (1) may be taken and subscribed before the Presiding Judge of the State Courts or a Judge of the Supreme Court.

+[Act 5 of 2014 wef 14/04/2014]

+[4/2010 wef 17/02/2010]

-(3) Where the oath is taken before the Chief District Judge, he shall —
+(3) Where the oath is taken before the Presiding Judge of the State Courts, he shall —

 (a) enter in the record of the State Courts that the oath was duly administered and taken before him; and

 [Act 5 of 2014 wef 07/03/2014]

+[4/2010 wef 17/02/2010]

 (b) transmit a certified copy of the entry to the Registrar of the Supreme Court.

+[Act 5 of 2014 wef 14/04/2014]

 ### Appointments and revocations to be gazetted